Skip to content

 51. Cedar Waxwing

-The Cedar waxwing, also known as Bombycilla cedrorum, is a medium-sized bird found in North and Central America.
+The Cedar waxwing, also known as Bombycilla cedrorum, is a medium-sized bird in North and Central America.

 These birds prefer open wooded areas in Southern Canada for breeding, and during winter, they migrate to the Southern part of the United States, Central America, and the far.